 In World War II there were 500,000 black African soldiers in the British army. generally paid one third the rate of their white equals in the ranks, according to a recent article in Al Jazeera.

 Slogans and symbolic images have always played a vital part in changing attitudes.
-It may be that the words “I can’t breathe” and the widely shared video of George Floyd’s arrest will have that effect.
+It may be that images of black soldiers and healthcare workers sacrificing their lives will have that effect.

 The writer Ben Okri suggested yesterday that being in lockdown had made people aware of what it meant to have their freedom restricted.
 “And I think the pandemic itself – which is about the very issue of breathing – helped to strike a chord […].
 This is a very profound issue, not only of justice, but of what it means to be a human being.”